day0market/pyalgotrader/docs/gateway.md

 &nbsp;

-#### Related Fields
+####  related fields

-- TWSaddress：127.0.0.1
+- TWS address ：127.0.0.1
-- TWSport：7497
+- TWS port ：7497
-- client number：1
+-  client number ：1

 &nbsp;

-#### Account acquisition
+####  account acquisition

-Available at Interactive Brokers account and deposit afterAPIAccess rights。It has a firm offer to open an account before they can apply for mock trading account。
+ available at interactive brokers account and deposit after API access rights .  it has a firm offer to open an account before they can apply for mock trading account .

 &nbsp;

-#### Other features
+####  other features

-Tradable varieties almost global coverage of stock、Options、Options；Relatively low fees。
+ tradable varieties almost global coverage of stock ,  options ,  options ； relatively low fees .

-noteIBContract interface code more special，Go to the official website of the sector inquiry Product inquiry，VN TraderUse Interactive Brokers is a unique identifier for each contract at a certain exchangeConIdAs Contract Code，Rather thanSymbolorLocalName。
+ note IB contract interface code more special ， go to the official website of the sector inquiry product inquiry ，VN Trader use interactive brokers is a unique identifier for each contract at a certain exchange ConId as contract code ， rather than Symbol or LocalName.

 &nbsp;

-### Yi Sheng external disk(TAP)
+###  yi sheng external disk (TAP)

-#### How to Load
+####  how to load

-Start withgatewayOn callTapGatewayclass；Thenadd_gateway()Function to themain_engineon。
+ start with gateway on call TapGateway class ； then add_gateway() function to the main_engine on .
 ```
 from vnpy.gateway.tap import TapGateway
 main_engine.add_gateway(TapGateway)